icejet/markdown-cv/source/cv.md

 ### Education

-- M.S.
-Information Technology from APU - TBD
+- **M.S.**     Information Technology from APU - TBD
-- B.S.
-Information Technology (Database Emphasis) from WGU - Graduated 2012
+- **B.S.**     Information Technology (Database Emphasis) from WGU - Graduated 2012
-- A.A.S    Information Technology from SCC - Graduated 2011
+- **A.A.S**    Information Technology from SCC - Graduated 2011
-- A.A      Liberal Arts from SCC - Graduated 2006
+- **A.A**      Liberal Arts from SCC - Graduated 2006
-- Other    Ruby Nanodegree from Udacity - Graduated 2016
+- **Other**    Ruby Nanodegree from Udacity - Graduated 2016

-### Educational Distinctions
+### Academic Achievements

 - 4.0 GPA overall in my MS program (15 credit hours completed)
 - 3.9 GPA overall for AAS degree
 - 3.5 GPA overall for AA degree
 - Phi Theta Kappa honor society at SCC
-- Dean's list consistently at SCC
+- Dean's list every semester at SCC
-- One of the first graduates of the Ruby nanodegree
+- One of the first graduates of the Ruby nanodegree program

 ### Certifications